 Buyer Protection

 Buyers gain substantial protection through a general warranty deed.
-This deed guarantees clear title, ensuring the property is free from undisclosed encumbrances.
+This deed guarantees a clear title, ensuring the property is free from undisclosed encumbrances.
 Buyers are shielded from past title issues dating back to previous owners.
 If defects arise, legal remedies are available, offering buyers security and peace of mind.

 Seller Assurance